 In any event, the key to dealing with a "deficiency" allegation is in understanding that in the face of an actual filed return, the "deficiency" authority is limited to two things and two things only: the accuracy of how the correct rate of tax has been applied to the amount of "income" reported by the filer on his or her own real, signed return; and the accuracy with which deductions, credits and other statutorily-permitted adjustments to the amount of "income" reported on a real return are claimed, applied and calculated (if any are at all).

-See pp. 182 - 184 in CtC for more on this.
+See pp. 182 - 184 in CtC for more on this, and this page for a great deal more.
 Also see the FAQ pages for some related information.
 Read them through completely, as several different aspects of what is discussed above are touched on in several different places and ways throughout those pages.

 The case concerning FICA collection earmarks (or, more accurately, the lack thereof) at the end of 'Withholding The Truth' began as Davis v.
 Boston I. M. R. Co., 89 F2nd 368, eventually being addressed by the Supreme Court as Helvering v.
 Davis, 301 U.S. 619 (1937).

 (Be sure to read this through to see the 2009 update...)

 The IRS has just circulated its 2006 tax season "Dirty Dozen"-- one of the agency's annual 'Rites of Spring'.
 The "Dirty Dozen" is a list of certain practices that the agency disfavors for one reason or another, usually ranging in character from misunderstandings about aspects of the law to outright frauds.
 The presentation of the list (which is treated as a press release) is avuncular in demeanor, as the content is intended to be taken as "a word to the wise".
 Most years that demeanor is actually legitimate, in light of the practices listed (the agency's self-interest in the matter, and, typically, a rather annoying archness, notwithstanding).